ameek/task-tracker/README.md

 ## 💡 Tips

+- **Focus Mode**: Only one task can be active at a time - this helps maintain focus
+- **Task Switching**: Use `setActive` to switch between tasks instead of starting new ones
+- **Accurate Timing**: Duration shows actual working time, excluding paused periods
 - Use descriptive task names for better tracking
 - Add learning notes to build a knowledge base
 - Include relevant links for future reference